 ensuring collective compliance to relevant obligations in licences/codes/contracts; consideration of any relevant direction by DESNZ (Department for Energy Security & Net Zero) /Ofgem.

-The Workgroup agreed that these principles may be subject to interpretation, so they would also need to consider Ofgem’s role within this, as an escalation point for disputes.
+In the event of a dispute the Workgroup agreed that Users should follow the Dispute Resolution process in the Section 7.4. of the CUSC.

 Delays and License Issues